emawind84/lightning-manager-torch-plugin/README.md

 ## Torch Plugin

-# LightningManager
+# Lightning Manager

 With this plugin is possible to change some lightning properties like damage and interval between lightnings (random, player and grid).

-After you start Torch with this plugin, a configuration file is created inside the Instance folder, `LighningManager.cfg`.
+After you start Torch, a configuration file is created inside the Instance folder, `LightningManager.cfg`.
 After you change the file you need to restart Torch.

 You can change the properties directly inside the file, no gui is provided at the moment.